 Zoom is a virtual meeting tool that allows users to connect virtually.
 It markets to an audience who wants to continue having fulfilling conversations, regardless of their physical location: “Meet OnZoom.
 A marketplace for immersive experiences.”

-All in all, these marketing messages capture attention and, in just a couple of words, explain why their business is the best fit to meet their audience’s needs.
+All in all, these marketing messages capture attention and, in just a couple of words, explain why Zoom’s business is the best fit to meet its audience’s needs.

-As mentioned above, a well-crafted marketing message converts your audience into customers.
+As mentioned above, a well-crafted marketing message helps convert your audience into customers.
 All businesses should aim to have one, and below we’ll discuss how to create a compelling marketing message for your own business.